kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 and therefore be deemed lost by the client, reducing the client's congestion window size.

-## No Support for Split Mode
+## Split Mode

-Under the design discussed in this document, it is impossible to use an unmodified QUIC server as a backend server in "Split Mode" ([TLS-ESNI];
-section 3) due to the following two reasons:

-* Access to initial_auth_secret is required for generating and validating Initial packets.
-However, the backend server, not knowing the ESNI private key, cannot calculate the secret.

-* The client-facing server cannot continue forwarding packets to the correct destination when there is a change in Connection ID mid-connection.

-To address the issues, we might consider specifying a protocol that will be used between the client-facing server and the backend server for communicating the initial_auth_secret and the spare Connection IDs.
-Note that such protocol can be lightweight, assuming the communication between the two servers will be over a virtual private network.
-Such assumption can be made because the backend server cannot operate QUIC without access to the source address-port tuple of the packets that the client has sent.
+To support server-side deployments using "Split Mode" ([TLS-ESNI]; section 3), the following properties need to be exchanged between the fronting server and the hidden server, in addition to those required by the Encrypted SNI
+extension:

+* hmac_key
+* spare Connection IDs

+Both the fronting server and the hidden server need access to the hmac_key to authenticate the Initial packets.
+However, because the key is derived from the shared DH secret of ESNI, it is not necessarily available to the hidden server.

+Access to spare Connection IDs is mandatory to support clients migrating to different addresses.
+The fronting server, without access to the 1-RTT QUIC frames being exchanged, cannot track the mapping of the Connection IDs that change mid-connection.

 # Security Considerations